How to Become a Licensed Counselor in Wyoming

 Counseling Career Outlook in Wyoming

-The Bureau of Labor Statistics reports that the annual median wage for mental health counselors is $50,030.
+The Bureau of Labor Statistics reports that the annual median wage for substance abuse, behavioral disorder, and mental health counselors in Wyoming is $59,760.
 This salary can increase depending upon the experience you have as well as where you live in the state of Wyoming and what organization or company you work for.
-As of May 2011, there were 240 mental health counselors employed in the state.
+As of May 2022, there were 630 substance abuse, behavioral disorder, and mental health counselors employed in the state.

 Schools with Degree Programs Accepting Students from Wyoming

 - Wyoming Psychologist Licensing

 - Wyoming Social Work Licensing